-Université Lyon I / CNRS UMR 5086 Bioinformatics: Structures and Interactions group, Institute of Biology and Chemistry of Proteins
+Université Lyon I / CNRS UMR 5086 Bioinformatics: Structures and Interactions group, Institute of Biology and Chemistry of Proteins institute centred on molecular microbiology and structural biochemistry.

-The Bioinformatics: Structures and Interactions group (CNRS-IBCP, Lyon), directed by Richard LAVERY, is one of ten that form the Institut de Biologie et Chimie des Protéines (IBCP), an institute centred on molecular microbiology and structural biochemistry.
 Our research involves molecular modelling, molecular simulation and structural bioinformatics.
 We use these to analyse and to predict the structure, dynamics and functional interactions of biomacromolecules.
 To this end, we use existing computational methods and databases, but we also develop new methods applicable to biomacromolecules.
-Our work within the HBP involves refining and applying coarsegrain models to predict the structure and stability of protein assemblies, notably those involved in intra-neuronal signalling cascades.
-To achieve this goal, we exploit existing sequence and structural information, combined with new high-throughput simulation methods that are applicable to a wide variety of multi-protein complexes.
+Our work within the HBP involves refining and applying coarse-grain models to predict the structure and stability of protein assemblies, notably those involved in intra-neuronal signalling cascades.
+To achieve this goal, we exploit existing sequence and structural information, combined with new highthroughput simulation methods that are applicable to a wide variety of multi-protein complexes.